 What is Target’s brand mark?

-The bullseye logo has a simple design with a red circle and a smaller red dot in the center, surrounded by white space.
+The bullseye logo features a simple design: a red circle with a smaller red dot at its center, surrounded by white space.

 The brand uses the bullseye logo, store signage, and packaging in its advertising campaigns.
 The logo’s presence in marketing materials helps create a cohesive and recognizable brand image.